-- (ii) A Prefabricated, Permeable Block Panel System (PPBPS), untilizing both horizontal and vertical air chambers and special construction to promote downline and horizontal distribution of effluent, may be used under the following conditions: - (A) the soil and site criteria of this Section shall be met; - (B) in calculating the required linear footage for a PPBPS's nitrification field, the linear footage for the nitrification line as determined in Rule .1955 (b) and (c), or in Rule .1956 (6)(b), Table III of this Section when applicable, shall be multiplied by 0.5 for a 16 inch PPBPS; - (C) installation of the PPBPS shall be in accordance with these Rules except: - (I) the PPBPS trench shall be located not less than eight feet on centers; - (II) the installation shall be in accordance with the manufacturer's specifications; and - (III) the sidewalls of nitrification trenches placed in Group IV soils shall be raked to open pores which were damaged or sealed during excavation; - (D) where design sewage flow is more than 480 gallons per day, the system shall be pressure-dosed; and - (E) the long-term acceptance rate shall not exceed 0.8 gallons per day per square foot
+- (ii) A Prefabricated, Permeable Block Panel System (PPBPS), utilizing both horizontal and vertical air chambers and constructed to promote downline and horizontal distribution of effluent, may be used under the following conditions: - (A) the soil and site criteria of this Section shall be met; - (B) in calculating the required linear footage for a PPBPS's nitrification field, the linear footage for the nitrification line as determined in Rule .1955 (b) and (c), or in Rule .1956 (6)(b), Table III(a) of this Section when applicable, shall be multiplied by 0.5 for a 16 inch PPBPS; - (C) installation of the PPBPS shall be in accordance with Rule .1955 except: - (I) the PPBPS trench shall be located not less than eight feet on centers; - (II) the installation shall be in accordance with the manufacturer's specifications; and - (III) the sidewalls of nitrification trenches placed in Group IV soils shall be raked to open pores which were damaged or sealed during excavation;

-- (b) Other types of nitrification trenches or lines may be approved by the local health department on a site-specific basis in accordance with Rule .1969 of this Section. - (4) INTERCEPTOR DRAINS: Sites classified as UNSUITABLE as to soil wetness conditions because of the presence of lateral water movement may be reclassified PROVISIONALLY SUITABLE as to soil wetness conditions when such water is intercepted and diverted to prevent saturation of the soil absorption system. - (5) STEEP SLOPES: Stable slopes greater than 30 percent may be reclassified as PROVISIONALLY SUITABLE when: - (a) The soil characteristics can be classified as SUITABLE or PROVISIONALLY SUITABLE to a depth of at least one foot below the bottom of the nitrification trench at the upslope side of the trench; - (b) Surface water runoff is diverted around the nitrification field if necessary to prevent scouring or erosion of the soil over the field; and - (c) The finished grade over the nitrification field site is returned to the original topography and adequately seeded, unless otherwise specified by the local health department. - (6) SAPROLITE SYSTEM: Sites classified UNSUITABLE as to soil depth, with saprolite present, may be reclassified PROVISIONALLY SUITABLE as to soil depth when the provisions of this Paragraph are met. - (a) An investigation of the site using pits at locations specified by the local health department shall be conducted.
-The following physical properties and characteristics shall be present in the two feet of saprolite below the proposed trench bottom: - (i) the saprolite texture shall be sand, loamy sand, sandy loam, loam, or silt loam; - (ii) clay mineralogy shall be suitable; - (iii) greater than two-thirds of the material shall have a moist consistence of loose, very friable, friable, or firm; - the saprolite wet consistence shall be nonsticky or slightly sticky and nonplastic or slightly plastic; - (v) the saprolite shall be in an undisturbed, naturally occurring state; and - (vi) the saprolite shall have no open and continuous joints, quartz veins, or fractures relic of parent rock to a depth of two feet below the proposed trench bottom. - (b) Table III shall be used in determining the long-term acceptance rate for septic tank systems installed pursuant to Paragraph (6) of this Rule.
+- (D) where design sewage flow is more than 480 gallons per day, the system shall be pressure-dosed: and - (E) the long-term acceptance rate shall not exceed 0.8 gallons per day per square foot. - (b) Other types of nitrification trenches or lines may be approved by the local health department on a site-specific basis in accordance with Rule .1969 of this Section. - (4) INTERCEPTOR DRAINS: Sites classified as UNSUITABLE as to soil wetness conditions because of the presence of lateral water movement may be reclassified PROVISIONALLY SUITABLE as to soil wetness conditions when such water is intercepted and diverted to prevent saturation of the soil absorption system. - (5) STEEP SLOPES: Stable slopes greater than 30 percent may be reclassified as PROVISIONALLY SUITABLE when: - (a) The soil characteristics can be classified as SUITABLE or PROVISIONALLY SUITABLE to a depth of at least one foot below the bottom of the nitrification trench at the upslope side of the trench; - (b) Surface water runoff is diverted around the nitrification field if necessary to prevent scouring or erosion of the soil over the field; and - (c) The finished grade over the nitrification field site is returned to the original topography and seeded to establish a permanent vegetative cover, unless otherwise specified by the local health department. - (6) SAPROLITE SYSTEM: Sites classified UNSUITABLE as to soil depth, with saprolite present, may be reclassified PROVISIONALLY SUITABLE as to soil depth when: - (a) An investigation of the site using pits at locations specified by the local health department is conducted.
+The following physical properties and characteristics shall be present in the two feet of saprolite below the proposed trench bottom: - (i) the saprolite texture is sand, loamy sand, sandy loam, loam, or silt loam; - (ii) clay mineralogy is suitable; - (iii) greater than two-thirds of the material has a moist consistence that is loose, very friable, friable, or firm; - (iv) the saprolite wet consistence is nonsticky or slightly sticky and nonplastic or slightly plastic; - (v) the saprolite is in an undisturbed, naturally occurring state; and - (vi) the saprolite has no open and continuous joints, quartz veins, or fractures that are relic of parent rock to a depth of two feet below the proposed trench bottom. - (b) Table III(b) is used in determining the long-term acceptance rate.
 The long-term acceptance rate shall be based on the most hydraulically limiting, naturally occurring saprolite to a depth of two feet below trench bottom.